Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: Conclusions

 \section{Conclusions}

 We have presented the T-SSD algorithm, a data-driven strategy that employs data snapshots from an unknown dynamical system to refine a given dictionary of functions, yielding a subspace close to being invariant under the Koopman operator.
 A design parameter allows to balance the prediction accuracy and expressiveness of the algorithms' output, which always contains the maximal Koopman-invariant subspace and all Koopman eigenfunctions in the span of the original dictionary.
 The proposed algorithm generalizes both Extended Dynamic Mode Decomposition and Symmetric Subspace Decomposition.
 Future work will investigate noise-resilient strategies to approximate Koopman-invariant subspaces and methods to construct expressive dictionaries with high accuracy by alternating between growing the set of functions (using specific basic functions or neural networks) and pruning the dictionary to enhance accuracy while providing accuracy bounds for all members of the identified vector space of functions.
-Moreover, we aim to explore the application of the proposed method in stability analysis, data-driven construction of Lyapunov functions, and designing control schemes with formal performance and stability guarantees by using the Koopman operator to model control systems as bilinear or switched-linear systems.
+Moreover, we aim to explore the application of the proposed method in stability analysis, data-driven construction of Lyapunov functions\footnote{The recent work~\citep[Section V.C]{GM-IA-TDM:22} provides an interesting example of using the T-SSD algorithm as a subroutine precisely for this purpose.}, and designing control schemes with formal performance and stability guarantees by using the Koopman operator to model control systems as bilinear or switched-linear systems.

 {

 }